ESIPFed/data-help-desk/docs/for_organizers/what_you_need/desk_content.md

 ---
 layout: page
-title: Desk Content
+title: Content
 parent: What you'll need
-nav_order: 6
+nav_order: 5
 has_toc: false
 ---

-# Gather Content for the Data Help Desk
+# Content for the Data Help Desk

-## Content for help desk prior to conference:
+## Content for the help desk prior to the conference:

 This stage involves preparation to ensure the help desk is well-equipped to assist users.